florentleibniz/NinetyOne/README.md

 Python script contains three functions that convert number(s) into words.

-**1. num2words():**

-Takes an integer input and returns it in word form, e.g., given the number 1234 as an input, it returns the outpout "one thousand, two hundred, and thirty-four" This problem can be broken down into .three cases:
+**1. num2words():** Takes an integer input and returns it in word form, e.g., given the number 1234 as an input, it returns the outpout "one thousand, two hundred, and thirty-four" This problem can be broken down into three cases:

 **Case 1:** When num < 20, we return the number directly as it is the index in the list object _less_20_